ItsThompson/thought/README.md

 # thought
-A MEAN stack social media for people to share their thoughts.
+A MEAN stack for people to share their thoughts.